EChoudhury/COVID-19-Social-Distancing-Monitor/README.md

 pip install -r requirements.txt
 ```

-You will need to run install python dependencies for YOLOv5, Deep Sort, TensorFlow, and Pytorch.
-You will also need to download the NYU Depth Dataset as described in the README for FCRN.
-Then run:
+You will need to install python dependencies for YOLOv5, Deep Sort, TensorFlow, and Pytorch.
+This is described in the README for each project.
+Additionally, you will need to download the NYU Depth Dataset as described in the README for FCRN.
+Place it in the root directory and then run:

 ```
 python predictdepth.py NYU_FCRN.ckpt img.jpg